Parliamentary.ai

 Overview

-This bill aims to improve access to mental health services in England and Wales by setting maximum waiting times for treatment and establishing standards for evidence-based psychological therapies.
-It mandates the inclusion of psychological therapies in existing regulations governing waiting times and access to specialists.
+The Access to Mental Health Services Bill aims to improve access to mental health services in England and Wales by setting maximum waiting times for treatment and establishing standards for evidence-based psychological therapies.

 Description

-• Urgent Referrals: It introduces a duty to provide an appointment with a specialist within 28 days for at least 93% of patients urgently referred for mental health treatment.
-The Secretary of State can specify which conditions qualify for urgent referral and provide for alternative providers if the 28-day target isn't met.
+• Establish a duty to arrange appointments with specialists within 28 days for those urgently referred for mental health treatment, aiming for a 93% success rate.
+The bill allows the Secretary of State to specify which conditions this applies to and to mandate alternative providers if the 28-day target isn't met.

-• Eligible Referrers: The bill expands the range of professionals who can refer patients for mental health services to include psychologists, community psychiatric nurses, and social workers.
+• Expand the definition of "eligible referrer" to include psychologists, community psychiatric nurses, and social workers.

 Government Spending